 Bare-knuckle is a phrase often used to distinguish between boxing with gloves and the more ancient form of combat sport performed by two individuals fighting without any gloves or other form of padding on either of their hands.

 A barnstormer (or "barnstorming") is a term in boxing used to describe a boxer who goes from small town to small town, taking fights, often against local heroes, for cheap, but frequent paydays.

 The Romans were the first to coin the term Battle Royal, using it to describe a specific type of spectacle in which several gladiators were matched in one arena and made to fight until only one remained.

 A boxer can 'beat the count' by getting back up and on to his feet from a knockdown, immediately before the referee reaches the count of ten seconds.

 Belt describes an imaginary line from the navel to the top of the hips, below which opposing boxers are not allowed to hit.
 A belt is also the symbol of a championship awarded to a boxer.

 Bicycle is a term used when, during the course of a bout, a boxer does not fight, but instead attempts to avoid his opponent's punches by continually stepping away.

-A bleeder refers to a boxer who is susceptible to cuts from punches, or having old cuts re-opened.
+In boxing jargon, a bleeder refers to a boxer who is susceptible to cuts from punches, or having old cuts re-opened.